 Livia is a trained nurse, she worked mostly with babies and children in cardiac departments and a CICU (cardiac intensive care unit).

 Her motivation to join the EFCNI Parent Advisory Board, is to raise her voice for preemie parents, especially from Eastern European Countries.
 Parents from these countries are facing deep concerns and challenges - being affected by the same EU standards and regulations as parents of preterm babies in other countries.

 Gert van Steenbrugge is father of two preterm children, born respectively at 34 and 26 weeks of pregnancy.
-He is director of the Dutch parent organisation Vereniging van Ouders van Couveusekinderen (VOC) and represents The Netherlands in EFCNI since the first joint Parent Organisations meeting in 2008.
+He is past director of the Dutch parent organisation Vereniging van Ouders van Couveusekinderen (VOC) and represents The Netherlands in EFCNI since the first joint Parent Organisations meeting in 2008.

 Gert holds a Ph.D. in biochemistry and worked for many years in biomedical research.
 Having this background, his special interest and activities for the VOC organisation has always been focused at medical advocacy work.
 In close cooperation with care providers he is involved in aftercare and follow-up programs, was member of several guideline committees, participates in research groups and represents parents in the Call-to-Action NL platform, a local continuation of the EFCNI initiative.

 Dr. Eleni Vavouraki is a licensed Pulmonologist with a PhD in pulmonary rehabilitation; she is also specialized in Complementary and Alternative Medicine.

 After becoming an aunt of triplets, that were born very prematurely (26+4), she together with the triplet’s parents decided to co-found the association Ilitominon, of which she is the President since 2011.